-Advanced navigators will use a combination of techniques to find their way:
+Advanced navigators will use a combination of techniques to find their way.
+These include:

 - Depth is also useful

-If you know the wreck you’re looking is at 20 meters/60 feet, keeping an eye on your depth gauge will let you know when you’re in the area.
-If you’re heading back for shore, you should be heading for shallower water.
+If you know the wreck you’re looking for is at 60 feet (20 meters), keeping an eye on your depth gauge will let you know when you’re in the area.
+If you’re heading back to shore, you should be heading for shallower water.

 If your depth gauge tells you you’re in fact going deeper, you’re heading the wrong way.